mak08/PolarCL/README.md

 A web server based on mbedTLS

 ## Features
-PolarSeal is a web server based on [mbedTLS](https://tls.mbed.org/) (formerly known as PolarSSL).
-It still work in progress.
+PolarSeal is a web server based on [mbedTLS](https://www.mbed.com/en/technologies/security/mbed-tls/) (formerly known as PolarSSL).
+It is still work in progress.
 PolarSeal currently supports
 * Secure (TLS) and plain socket connections
 * Multithreading using a thread pool or on-demand thread creation